-In choosing a site, remember that you will need permission from your department’s site faculty, your residency director and the OGHE.
+In choosing a site, remember that you will need permission from the global site faculty or preceptor, your residency director and the OGHE.

-The Office of Global Health Education offers guidance in selecting research and clinical global health opportunities to UNC Resident Physicians.
-The OGHE partners with UNC partner sites, global programs, and institutions that sustain an integrated model approach- one that is community driven and holds up local practitioners as experts.
+The Office of Global Health Education offers guidance in selecting research and clinical global health opportunities to UNC Resident Physicians and Fellows under GME.
+The OGHE partners with IGHID and other UNC partner sites, global programs, and institutions that sustain an integrated model approach- one that is community driven and holds up local practitioners as experts.
 For ease of navigation, depending on what type of global rotation you may be seeking, the options are categorized below by region of the globe in the interactive map.

 *This process ensures that each global opportunity meets the UNC Office of Global Health Education’s key pillars: